libapatrik/Quantitative-Finance-Book/_build/html/_sources/intro.md

 ### Acknowledgement

-- Special credit goes to Dr. Fang Fang (TU Delft) for her foundational contributions to computational finance and the COS method in particular.
-The implementation and analysis of Fourier-based pricing methods in this work builds upon the research of Fang & Oosterlee (2009, 2010) and coursework under Dr. Fang's guidance.
+- Special credit goes to Dr. Fang Fang (TU Delft) for teaching a great course on Computational Finance, her foundational contributions to computational finance and the COS method in particular.
+The implementation and analysis of Fourier-based pricing methods in this work builds upon the research of
+{cite:p}`FangOst2008`, {cite:p}`FangOst2010`
+Fang & Oosterlee (2008, 2010) and coursework under Dr. Fang's guidance.